-Headaches and migraines are one of the most commonly experienced, yet misunderstood, symptoms of post-traumatic brain injury that can continue to impact people years after their injury.
+Headaches are one of the most commonly experienced, yet misunderstood, symptoms of post-traumatic brain injury that can continue to impact people years after their injury.

 Recently, The American Headache Society compared 300 patients who were admitted to inpatient rehabilitation with mostly moderate to severe traumatic brain injuries against a pre-injury group.
 Their study showed a higher prevalence of new or worse headaches among the inpatient group as compared to the pre-injury group (American Headache Society).
 The study considered prior headache history, headache prevalence, frequency, classification, pain rating, and impact, and they recorded symptoms three, six, twelve, and sixty months post-injury.
 While only 17% of the patients had experienced headaches before migraines and headaches, most had a brand new or worse headache after their traumatic brain injury.

 It is estimated that about 50% of people who had a concussion, or a TBI, had head pain that persisted for more than two months.
 This is labeled as post-concussion syndrome, which is a topic for another blog, but the headache associated with the injury is called a Chronic Post Traumatic Headache (CPTHA).
 CPTHA is poorly understood and can affect the overall quality of life for people living with traumatic migraines and headaches (Hope Therapy, 2014).

 CPTHA is the most prevalent type of pain after a mild TBI.
 It occurs in 47-95% of mild TBI cases, and 20-38% of cases with moderate to severe TBIs (Journal of Manual and Manipulative Therapy, 2014).
 Despite the high prevalence of CPTHA, a precise list of symptoms that would allow for easy identification of CPTHA does not exist.